gvwilson/thirdbit/src/fiction/iffy/index.md

 and mend engines older than her foster parents but not what to do when people were kind to her.
 She drained the last of her tea.
-"But I gotta get back t' Aunt Naggie and th' shoppin."
+"But I gotta get back t' Aunt Naggie an' her shoppin."

 "Sure," Honesty said.
 "I'll walk you out."